Mabe is a parish to the south west of Penryn above the port of Falmouth.

 15 Dec 1943 | 03 Dec 1944 |

-An escape tunnel lead out from the far wall to a small opening at the back of the spoil heap where the land drops away.
-A small stream in the bottom of the valley could have provided fresh water and a possible escape route but the Patrol were under no illusions as to their life expectancy if caught.
+An escape tunnel lead out from the far wall to a small opening at the back of the spoil heap where the land drops away into the quarry.
+The quarry could have provided fresh water and a possible escape route but the Patrol were under no illusions as to their life expectancy if caught.

 The Patrol often stayed the night in the OB though they only had few bunks, a kettle and an Elsan toilet.
 Most of the Patrol travelled around by bicycle.